UN watchdog calls for more access to Iran nuclear sites ahead of new talks | DW | 23.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-IAEA boss Rafael Grossi called on officials in Tehran to grant access to surveillance footage at its nuclear sites.
-Grossi's third visit since February is meant to pave the way for resumption of the Iran nuclear deal.
+IAEA boss Rafael Grossi has called on officials in Tehran to grant access to surveillance footage at nuclear sites.
+Grossi's third visit since February is meant to pave the way for a resumption of the Iran nuclear deal.

 Rafael Grossi (right) described talks with his Iranian counterpart Mohammad Eslami (left) as 'intense'

-Rafael Grossi, the head of the UN's nuclear watchdog, the International Atomic Energy Agency (IAEA), was in Tehran on Tuesday for talks with representatives from the Iranian Republic's new government.
+Rafael Grossi, the head of the UN's nuclear watchdog, the International Atomic Energy Agency (IAEA), was in Tehran on Tuesday for talks with representatives from the Islamic Republic's new government.

 Among those with whom Grossi met was Mohammad Eslami, the new head of the Atomic Energy Organization of Iran (AEOI).